4 Email Marketing Metrics That Matter—Get Your Emails Read

 Goal conversions in Google Analytics

-Rather than just tracking the number of goals completed, it’s more valuable to track your goal conversion rate—the number of goals that have been completed based on the number of people the email has been sent to.
+As far as email campaign metrics go, rather than just tracking the number of goals completed, it’s more valuable to track your goal conversion rate.
+The goal conversation rate is the number of goals that have been completed based on the number of people the email has been sent to.
 This is calculated with the following formula: (goal conversions / delivered emails) x 100.
 For example, if you’ve sent your email to 1,000 people and 10 have completed your desired goal, your goal conversion rate is 1% (10 goals / 1000 emails).

 By measuring goal conversion rate, you can identify which of your emails have performed the best, and unearth a formula that works for you.

-If the primary goal of your email marketing campaign is to generate more sales, ROI is the most important thing for you to measure, as it reveals the profitability of the campaign.
+If the primary goal of your email marketing campaign is to generate more sales, ROI is amongst the most important email marketing metrics for you to measure, as it reveals the profitability of the campaign.

 You can calculate email marketing ROI with the following formula: ((sales - investment) / investment) x 100.
 For example, if an email marketing campaign has generated $1,000 worth of sales, and cost $250 for your company to produce (staff labour, software costs, etc.), then the calculation is ((1000 - 250) / 250) x 100, which comes to 300%.
 This means that the email marketing campaign is producing a 300% return, and should be continued.

-If the goal of your email marketing campaign is something other than generating sales, instead of measuring ROI (which is incredibly difficult), something more suitable should be measured instead.
+If the goal of your email marketing campaign is something other than generating sales, instead of measuring ROI (which is incredibly difficult), a more suitable email metric should be measured instead.
 For example, for campaigns designed to:

 - Grow your brand—track your social followers, social engagement, email subscribers, and website traffic.